 During my time as a member of the PGA user group I was actively involved in the procurement of the PGA2; inputting member requirements into the technical specifications, product requirement gathering and a member of the technical evaluation team, to ensure that the final products procured met member data requirements.
 More recently I have led on the procurement of the PGA replacement aerial photography contract for 10 government bodies.
 Using this experience in the coming years to ensure that the PSMA delivers new products and services that meet all our business needs and ensure the existing products continue to develop as effectively as possible.

-Head of PSMA Secretariat, BIS
+Head of PSMA Secretariat, BEIS

 Having first encountered GIS at university, I was hooked on it.
 Following completion of my Masters, I joined Derby City Council as a housing GIS Officer before moving on to join OS’s Pre and Post Sales Support team.
 I had a very enjoyable six plus years in PPSS with each day presenting a new challenge.
 I worked closely with public sector and commercial users to help them to maximise the value that they could get from their chosen GI software and the OS data.

-In 2012 I took on a role at BIS with the PSMA Secretariat to support both the GI Customer Group and the PSMA User Representatives Group as well as representing the public sector's interests in discussions with OS and Royal Mail.
+In 2012 I took on a role at BEIS with the PSMA Secretariat to support both the GI Customer Group and the PSMA User Representatives Group as well as representing the public sector's interests in discussions with OS and Royal Mail.
 I am a map geek through and through and I am quite pleased that the geographer cliché of leather elbow patches have come back into fashion.

-PSMA Liaison Manager, BIS
+PSMA Liaison Manager, BEIS

-I recently joined the team at BIS where I have a split role overseeing elements of the Public Sector Mapping Agreement (PSMA) and the Public Weather Service (PWS) with the Met Office.
-My main role is to provide secretariat support for the Geographic Information Customer Group (GICG) and PSMA Users Representation Group as well as policy advice relating to BIS and the management of the PSMA contract.
+I recently joined the team at BEIS where I have a split role overseeing elements of the Public Sector Mapping Agreement (PSMA) and the Public Weather Service (PWS) with the Met Office.
+My main role is to provide secretariat support for the Geographic Information Customer Group (GICG) and PSMA Users Representation Group as well as policy advice relating to BEIS and the management of the PSMA contract.
 I have been in the Civil Service for over 10 years working in a range of policy areas from sustainable development, fisheries trade regulation and most recently advising on food composition and standards at Defra.